 PRP (platelet-rich plasma), also known as the ‘vampire facial’, involves taking blood from the arm, extracting the plasma, and injecting this into the skin to prompt new collagen production.
 Some microneedling treatments don’t use this approach, however, instead of using serums to penetrate the skin.

 We hope you’ve found this post useful in cutting through the noise and getting to the bottom of this incredibly common, hugely effective treatment.
-And, if you’re looking to book your own microneedling treatment, look no further than our skin clinic in Suffolk.
-To get in touch, simply visit our contact page and fill out your details today.
+And, if you’re looking to book your microneedling treatment, look no further than our skin clinic in Suffolk.
+To get in touch, simply visit our contact page and fill out your details or book online today.